mermaid-js/mermaid-cli/CONTRIBUTING.md

 Here are a few things you can do that will increase the likelihood of your pull request is accepted:

-- Follow the [style guide][style] which is using standard.
-Any linting errors should be shown when running `npm test`
+- Follow the [style guide][style] which is using [standard][style].
+Any linting errors should be shown when running `npm test`.
+    - Some linting errors might be automatically fixed by `yarn run lint-fix`.
 - Write and update tests.
 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, submit them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).